Cutex

-Cutex is a brand of nail care products, owned by Revlon, Inc. The original product was developed and established in 1911 by Northam Warren Company, based in Stamford, Connecticut.
+Cutex is an American brand of nail care products, owned by Revlon, Inc. The original product was developed and established in 1911 by Northam Warren Company, based in Stamford, Connecticut.

 History

 Northam Warren created the first fingernail cuticle remover and nail polish in 1911.
 Cutex introduced nail tints in 1914, and a liquid nail polish for the first time in 1917.
 The product took a long time to catch on; in 1927, it was reported as being a fad in London.
 In 1928, the company introduced an acetone-based nail polish remover that was safe for home and helped lead to the mass adoption of liquid nail polish.
 Cutex was a major nail care brand in the twentieth century.

 Ownership changes and continued production

 In 1960 Northam Warren was acquired by Chesebrough Ponds company.
 At the time, Cutex nail polish was being sold in 109 countries.